-Noncontrolling Interest recorded in the unaudited condensed consolidated financial statements of the Company relates to a 55% interest in Evercore LP, a 30% interest in PCB, a 30% interest in EWM, a 49% interest in EAM and a 14% interest in ETC, not owned by the Company.
+Noncontrolling Interest recorded in the unaudited condensed consolidated financial statements of the Company relates to a 42% interest in Evercore LP, a 30% interest in PCB, a 33% interest in EWM, a 49% interest in EAM and a 14% interest in ETC, not owned by the Company.
 The Noncontrolling Interest for Evercore LP and EWM have rights, in certain circumstances, to convert into Class A common shares.
-At June 30, 2009, the Noncontrolling Interest in ETC includes a mandatory redemption provision after year five; accordingly, \$2,704 has been reflected in Other Long-term Liabilities on the Unaudited Condensed Consolidated Statement of Financial Condition as of June 30, 2009.
-During the third quarter of 2009, the mandatory redemption provisions were removed.
+During the second quarter of 2009, the Noncontrolling Interest in ETC included a mandatory redemption provision after year five; accordingly, \$2,704 had been reflected in Other Long-term Liabilities on the Unaudited Condensed Consolidated Statement of Financial Condition as of June 30, 2009.
+During the third quarter of 2009, the mandatory redemption provisions of ETC's noncontrolling Interest were removed and, accordingly, the related interest is reflected in Noncontrolling Interest at September 30, 2009.